The Community Foundation of Louisville Inc

 Funder-Specific Insights

 Alignment with Racial Equity Priority: The Foundation has made advancing racial equity a central strategic priority.
 According to their strategic communications, "an essential starting point of their strategy is to actively engage Black voices in decision making" for the Fund for Louisville.
-Organizations demonstrating commitment to racial equity and systems change for racial justice are strongly aligned with current priorities.
+Organisations demonstrating commitment to racial equity and systems change for racial justice are strongly aligned with current priorities.

 Community Engagement: The Foundation values community input in grantmaking.
-The Fund for Louisville Racial Justice Cohort selection process involved bringing together "Black community members and their allies to advise the Foundation on creating a grant process intentionally focused on supporting Black-led social change organizations and to select the recipients."
+The Fund for Louisville Racial Justice Cohort selection process involved bringing together "Black community members and their allies to advise the Foundation on creating a grant process intentionally focused on supporting Black-led social change organisations and to select the recipients."

 Demonstrated Impact on Three Action Areas: Applications should clearly connect to the Foundation's action areas of People, Prosperity, and Well-Being.